Skip to content

 Things to Do:

 • Browse the streets of Malacca.
 And, to make matters even better, the pricing is terrific!
-You can literally travel 30 minutes up the road on foot and discover something worth stopping for, whether it’s a picture opportunity or a chance to purchase a domestic antique.
+You can travel 30 minutes up the road on foot and discover something worth stopping for, whether it’s a picture opportunity or a chance to purchase a domestic antique.

 • Many museums are dotted in the main square of the city.
 It’s a heaven for art lovers, especially bohemianism fans, like Baba Nyonya Heritage Museum, with a rich array of medieval artworks blinding different cultures in one piece.